 On the auspicious morning in the spring of 480 BC when the force was finally to set off, Xerxes reviewed it from an elevated marble throne at the top of the highest hill in the area.
 The plain before him was completely covered with men, like ants on a ripe melon; the water of the Hellespont was so choked with ships that it looked like solid land.
 At first, Xerxes exulted at being master of all of this.
 But then, he suddenly burst into tears.

 “Why do you cry, my lord?” asked one Artabanus, a wizened uncle of Xerxes who, almost alone among the king’s court, had been consistently skeptical about the grand invasion.
-Despite his frustration with what he saw as Artabanus’s timidity, Xerxes liked and confided in him above all other men.
+Despite his frustration with what his other advisors told him was Artabanus’s unseemly timidity, Xerxes liked and confided in him above all other men.
 Artabanus had come here today to say farewell to his nephew, for he himself was too old for campaigning.

 “Because I was just struck by the impermanence of it all, by the brevity of human life,” answered Xerxes after a long pause now.
 “This force at my command seems so awesome today, but 100 years from now not one of its number will still be alive.”

 “But consider this,” said Artabanus.
 “You complain that our span of years on this earth are short.
 And yet no human being is ever so fortunate that the wish to be dead doesn’t cross his mind at least once during his life.
 For misfortune and illness can make even a short life seem long.
 Although death is a horrible thing, the prospect of endless life without death’s relief is still more horrible.”